Marcella Brooks is all about chasing goals — the figurative and the literal ones.

 “They understand when I need sugar and when I need to be on my pump,” she explained.
 “I’m fortunate to have people in my life who care for me and understand what I need.”

 For National Diabetes Awareness Month, Cella plans to post about her T1D experience on social media.
 She also has a special dinner planned with her parents.
-As her star continues to rise with UNLV soccer, she knows there will be younger T1D athletes looking
+As her star continues to rise with UNLV soccer, she knows there will be younger T1D athletes looking up to her.

 “I would tell them to focus on controlling what you can control,” Cella said.
 “If you take care of your body and understand how to safely train, type 1 diabetes should only be a byproduct of your life.
 It shouldn’t control it.”